realcopacetic/skin.copacetic/README.md

 - Fixed bug in now_playing expressions causing artwork from plugins without a DBID to be coonsidered playing and dimmed.
 - Fixed missing now-playing icon from Billboard view
 - Updated OSD controls

-Still to do:
-- OSD : (still to update --> Buttons, Settings, Stars, icon_Player, still to add --> sub and audio toggles)
-- login background
-- Fix video playlist

 **1.1.21**
 - Added a fallback label for when clearlogo is not present in home screen background slideshow https://github.com/realcopacetic/skin.copacetic/issues/120